A. Pneumococcal Infection

 There are different types of pneumococcal vaccines available in the market, such as 13-valent pneumococcal conjugate vaccine (PCV13), 15-valent pneumococcal conjugate vaccine (PCV15), 20-valent pneumococcal conjugate vaccine (PCV20) and 23-valent pneumococcal polysaccharide vaccine (23vPPV).
 Pneumococcal conjugate vaccines (i.e. PCV13, PCV15 and PCV20) contain pneumococcal capsular polysaccharides conjugated to carrier proteins, while 23vPPV contains pneumococcal capsular polysaccharides for 23 pneumococci serotypes.

-The Scientific Committee on Vaccine Preventable Diseases (SCVPD) recommends children to receive 13-valent pneumococcal conjugate vaccines (PCV13), with 2 primary doses given at 2 and 4 months followed by a booster dose at 12 months, under the Hong Kong Childhood Immunisation Programme (HKCIP).
+The Scientific Committee on Vaccine Preventable Diseases (SCVPD) recommends children to receive 15-valent pneumococcal conjugate vaccines (PCV15), with 2 primary doses given at 2 and 4 months followed by a booster dose at 12 months, under the Hong Kong Childhood Immunisation Programme (HKCIP).

-For individuals not eligible for government vaccination programme, they may choose to receive any locally registered pneumococcal vaccine to protect themselves against invasive pneumococcal disease following the manufacturer’s recommendations and upon discussion with healthcare professionals.
+For individuals not eligible for the Government’s Pneumococcal Vaccination Programme, they may choose to receive any locally registered pneumococcal vaccine to protect themselves against invasive pneumococcal disease following the manufacturer’s recommendations and upon discussion with healthcare professionals.

 *High-risk conditions include: